SAP/InfraBox/docs/guides/connect_github.md

 - [infraboxcli](https://github.com/InfraBox/cli) (pip install infraboxcli)

 ## Connect github repository
-First login to the InfraBox dashboard [https://infrabox.ninja/](https://infrabox.ninja/dashboard/#/login) with your github account.

 After logging in you can click on the "+" sign at the bottom right corner of the dashboard.
 Select "github" and click on *continue*.
 Give your project a name and select the repository you want to connect and click *continue*.
 Select if the dashboard of your project should be accsible by everybody (public) or only by you and the projects collaborators (private) and click *finish*.

 That's it, your project has been connected to InfraBox.
 Every time you push to your repository a build on InfraBox will be triggered.